 Skin color changes can be their own condition, or they may be caused by other medical conditions or disorders.

 How much skin pigmentation you have can help determine which skin diseases you may be more likely to develop.
-For example, lighter-skinned people are more sensitive to sun exposure and damage, which raises the risk for skin cancers.
-However, too much sun exposure can lead to skin cancers even in darker-skinned people.
+For example, lighter-skinned people are more sensitive to sun exposure and damage, which raises the risk of skin cancers.
+But even in darker-skinned people, too much sun exposure can lead to skin cancers.

-Normal skin color may return on its own in some cases.
+In some cases, normal skin color may return on its own.

 You may use cosmetics or skin dyes to hide skin color changes.
 Makeup can also help hide mottled skin, but it will not cure the problem.

-Avoid too much sun exposure and use sunblock.
+Avoid too much sun exposure and use sunblock with an SPF of at least 30.
 Hypopigmented skin sunburns easily, and hyperpigmented skin may get even darker.
 In darker-skinned people, skin damage may cause permanent hyperpigmentation.

 Contact your doctor if: